Skip to main content

 Microbiome

 Microorganisms are the silent wheel that functions as the cradle of plant growth, stress signaling, and responses in terrestrial ecosystems.
-The microbes’ composition, structure, and richness are variable across different environmental systems and associations with host plants.
-These microbes live as endophytic (inside) or epiphytic (outside) modes of life with mutualistic, commensal, or parasitic relationships.
 “Microbiome refers to the total genetic material of microbial communities associated with plants in either of these modes and associations”.
+The main goal of this area of research is to “characterize key microbes that can play a beneficial function in enhancing resistance against environmental stress in a specific ecosystem (aquatic and terrestrial).”
+We try to understand important questions like:

 Phytomicrobiome members (bacteria, fungi, protozoa, oomycetes, viruses, algae, and nematodes) help plants to tackle stressful conditions (Khan A. https://doi.org/10.3389/fpls.2023.1219366)